WC5E/Warcraft-5e-Conversion/partials/HHB 3.0 Playtest Doc Material.md

   *Part of the WC5E Heroes Handbook v3*

-  This document is a part-piece of an upcoming update (as of writing this) to our *Warcraft 5th Edition Heroes Handbook*; a massive tome of player classes, races, and backgrounds to put a Warcraft spin on core Dungeons & Dragons material.
+  This document is a part of an upcoming update (as of writing this) to our *Warcraft 5th Edition Heroes Handbook*; a massive tome of player classes, races, and backgrounds to put a Warcraft spin on core Dungeons & Dragons material.

   We're a cozy little gang of people having fun writing this material in our spare time, and are always looking for people to join us, chat with us, and tell us what they think.
 If you'd like to do just that, this is where you can find us: